These are 2 ways to add money/recharge/charge/top-up Suica:

 The Apple Pay support site is short on details but the general rules are:

-- One exception: Japanese issue VISA branded cards cannot be used for Suica Recharge with Apple Pay.
-Visa cards from other countries work fine.
-See Apple Pay Japan Credit Cards for the full list of JP issue cards that support Apple Pay Suica Recharge in Wallet.
+- One exception: all Japanese issue VISA branded cards cannot be used for Suica Recharge with Apple Pay Wallet.
+Visa cards issued from other countries work fine.
+See Apple Pay Japan Credit Cards for the full list of Japanese issue cards that support In App Payments and Apple Pay Suica Recharge in Wallet.

 Cash Suica Recharge